-The ICA league has been structured into three divisions and will be conducted on a promotion / relegation basis.
-At the completion of the season the bottom team in Division 1 will be relegated to Division 2, with the winner of Division 2 being promoted to Division 1.
-The same principle will apply for the bottom placed team in Division 2 and the winners of Division 3.
+The ICA league has been structured into two divisions and will be conducted on a promotion / relegation basis.
+At the completion of the season the bottom team in Division 1 will be relegated to Division 2, with the winner of Division 2 being promoted to Division 2.